luminousmining/miner/EXAMPLES.md

 ```

 # SPLIT MINING
-In this examples the RIG contains more than 2 GPUs !
+In these examples the RIG contains more than 2 GPUs !

 ## Many Coins
 All gpu will mine `RVN` on `rvn.2miners.com:6060` except GPUs 1 and 2 !